Some Skip The Stores On Black Friday To Volunteer Outside

 If that sounds like something you would like too, he has an open invitation for anyone interested, “Come and join us for the next one.”

-Anyone who wants to be involved can register under the volunteer link online at Wildlife Restoration Volunteers.
+Anyone who wants to be involved can register under the volunteer link online at Wildlands Restoration Volunteers.

 Michael Abeyta is a 4th generation Coloradan and a Multimedia Journalist for CBS4.
 His stories can be seen on CBS4 News at 5 & 6.
 He is on Twitter!
 Follow him @AbeytaCBS4.